-However, by examining three essential topics within the sector, namely, sustainability, policy and purpose, we can begin to outline what the next ten years will look like for businesses striving to stay ahead of the competition.
+By examining three essential topics within the sector, namely, sustainability, policy and purpose, we can begin to outline what the next ten years may look like for businesses striving to stay ahead of the competition.

 Once confined to the lifestyles of environmentalists, the youngest ever Time Person of the Year has ensured sustainable living is within the consciousness of the wider public.
-At just sixteen years old, Greta Thunberg has led the charge towards a more ethical and environmentally responsible lifestyle and food production; transport, packing and consumption, forms a large part of this.
+At just sixteen years old, Greta Thunberg has led the charge towards more ethical and environmentally responsible lifestyles and food production, of which transport, packing and consumption forms a large part.

 Consumers’ individual choices have the power to disrupt entire industries.
 For example, flexitarinism is on the rise with record numbers of people expected to take part in Veganuary in 2020, surpassing last year’s total of 250,000.
 As people alter their diets, the demand for a greater choice of healthy and sustainable vegetarian and vegan products grows and many are predicting this as the largest area for growth within the food industry in the years to come.

-The PR stunt of 2019, Greggs’ vegan sausage roll was one of huge popularity and has given way to a proliferation of new vegan product launches at the beginning of 2020.
-A few big stories that came out in the first week of January were Gregg’s new vegan steak bake, and KFC’s first meat-free burger and both Co-Op and Asda announcing they will launch a vegan range.
-It’s safe to say that many more meat-free alternatives will be on the market by 2030, including everything from fishless goujons to vegan croissants, as brands begin to monetise their marketing and invest more in people and the planet as part of their drive to futureproof sustainable business offerings.
+Looking at PR stunts of 2019, Greggs’ vegan sausage roll was one of huge popularity and has given way to a proliferation of new vegan product launches at the beginning of 2020.
+A few big stories that came out in the first week included Gregg’s new vegan steak bake and KFC’s first meat-free burger, whilst both Co-Op and Asda announced they will be launching a vegan range.
+It’s safe to say that many more meat-free alternatives will be on the market by 2030, including everything from fishless goujons to vegan croissants as brands begin to monetise their marketing and invest more in people and the planet as part of their drive to futureproof sustainable business offerings.

 According to a recent report, a third of consumers prefer brands that invest in sustainable solutions.
 There is a burgeoning market for alternatives to plastic and we will see the development of a whole new innovative category of products over the next ten years as single-use plastic falls.

-Consumers will continue to reward brands that help make a difference by forging lasting and loyal relationships with companies that get it right.
-We have seen many food and drink brands partner with philanthropic organisations, take sandwich chain Pret a Manger for example; The Pret Foundation supports over 40 charities across the UK in the communities local to our shops.
-This year, as well as donating money, Pret have provided everything from showers and sleeping bags to food shopping and chefs, and the industry’s big boys have to follow suit.
+Consumers continue to reward brands that help make a difference by forging lasting and loyal relationships with companies that get it right.
+We have seen many food and drink brands partner with philanthropic organisations, take sandwich chain Pret a Manger for example; The Pret Foundation supports over 40 charities across the UK in the communities local to their shops.
+This year, as well as donating money, Pret has provided everything from showers and sleeping bags to food shopping and chefs.

 Again, this step is being driven by younger consumers and millennials who will represent three quarters of the global workforce by 2025.
 According to one report, societally engaged brands are gaining traction and we will continue to see purposeful brands reaping the rewards of doing good world over the next decade.